 DAB and Spotify are both poorly implemented with everything from tuning in not working half the time to displaying DAB text missing, its a frustration.
 Spotify can often hang and its a feature of the frequent software updates that things get worse and then better and then worse again.

-There have been a number of batteries over the years, 60, 70, 75, 85, 90 and 100, and indeed some of like the 60 have been in two different incarnations.
+There have been a number of batteries over the years on the MS, and to a lesser extent the MX.
+These include the 60, 70, 75, 85, 90 and 100, and indeed some batteries like the 60 have been in two different incarnations, the original pre face lift battery and then a later software locked 75 battery on the facelift.
 The naming convention generally reflects the kwh capacity of the battery although the 85 and 90 are especially poor with capacities being several kwh below the expectation.
 A modern 75 has almost the same capacity as an old 85, although it does charge slightly slower on a super charger.

 It's worth mentioning the P car batteries.
-Pre the dual motor cars, the P cars had an 85 battery and that came in P85 and P85+ trim.
+Before the dual motor cars, the P cars had an 85 battery and that came in P85 and P85+ trim.
 The P85D became the new performance car, and this was tweaked to become the P90D, both with Insane performance level.
 They then introduced a higher current fuse releasing more power from the battery, an option called Ludicrous.
 This was available as a retrofit to the P85D and on the P90D.
 It was also an option on P100D for a short while before becoming standard.
+It temporarily became an option again after the P100D name changed to Performance and the easiest way to tell if a car has it is to look for the underline on the model name.

 The output of the battery varies by each model, in fact there are essentially 5 different power levels, the P85DL, 3 at the P90DL and the P100D, the gap between them is noticeable.